A Brief History of TNR

 -Becky Robinson, co-founder and president, Alley Cat Allies

 In 2010, San José Animal Care and Services (SJACS) in San José, California, launched its own version of Feral Freedom.
 According to SJACS, intake of cats and kittens decreased 29.1 percent after four years, and the number of cats being killed decreased from over 70 percent of intakes in 2009 to 23 percent in 2014.
 And in 2011, Best Friends began a similar program in DeKalb County, Georgia.
-As a result, the save rate for cats jumped from 46.5 percent to 77.8 percent in the first year alone (and as of the third quarter of 2015, is more than 85 percent).
+As a result, the save rate for cats jumped from 47 percent to 78 percent in the first year alone.

-Since then, Best Friends’ ongoing partnership with PetSmart Charities™ has resulted in four additional Community Cats Projects, with more on the way.
+Since then, Best Friends’ ongoing partnership with PetSmart Charities™ has resulted in four additional Community Cats Projects, a model that Best Friends continues today.